Kirill-Sirotkin/users-api-dotnet/README.md

     ```
     DATABASE_URL="Host=YOUR_HOST;Port=YOUR_PORT;Username=YOUR_USERNAME;Password=YOUR_PASSWORD;Database=usersApi"
     ```
     - ```JWT_SECRET``` - key to sign the JWTs.
-Make sure the secret string is fairly long, as the cryptography algorithm demands that (for exmaple, 120 characters).
+Make sure the secret string is fairly long, as the cryptography algorithm demands that (for example, 120 characters).
     ```
     JWT_SECRET="YOUR_LONG_SECRET_STRING"
     ```